BubbleCow/bubblecow-documentation/Marketing/Blog/Pillars/BubbleCow Pillar Strategy.md

 	- Sub-pillar: Five-act structure
 	- Sub-pillar: World Building
 		- Post: World Building Basics - written
+	- Sub-pillar: Pacing
+	  - Post: Pacing: The Invisible Guide Of Storytelling - written
 - Pillar: [[Book Marketing and Promotion]]
 	- Sub-pillar: Effective book marketing strategies
 		- What is the best marketing strategy for a book?